Vortex-Deskware/WebSoftPy/README.md

 ## Notes from devs:

--**Be aware that Pymake is by no means perfect, but it will improve.
+1)**Be aware that Pymake is by no means perfect, but it will improve.
 We are struggling with getting all the sites to display properly, but most of them are already "usable"** (for the _most part_ at least).

 -Hopefully it works for you!